cloudflare/cloudflare-docs/content/r2/examples/upload-logs-event-notifications.md

 ---
-title: Store upload logs to R2 with event notifications
+title: Log and store upload events in R2 with event notifications
 pcx_content_type: how-to
 ---

-# Store upload logs to R2 with event notifications
+# Log and store upload events in R2 with event notifications

 This example provides a step-by-step guide on using event notifications to capture and store R2 upload logs in a separate bucket.